Clinical data registries are useful across many parts of healthcare. One of their most valuable purposes is post-market surveillance.

 These are the steps to conducting post-market surveillance for medical devices and drugs.

-You need the right data sources and the right technology to collect data efficiently, securely, and accurately for post-market surveillance activities.
+You need the right data sources and the right technology to collect real-world data efficiently, securely, and accurately for post-market surveillance activities.

 The technology you use to get this data matters.
 You need an efficient and secure way to collect large amounts of real-world data and prepare it for analysis.